-To determine the eight quarterfinalists or the four semifinalists who will advance (break) to the elimination rounds, the following criteria are a widely accepted method of determining seeding (placement on the elimination bracket following preliminary rounds).
-However, the district executive committee or regional director, based on suggestions from the debate coaches, may elect to rearrange the order.
+To determine the eight quarterfinalists (required at regionals) or the four semifinalists who will advance (break) to the elimination rounds, the following criteria are a widely accepted method of determining seeding (placement on the elimination bracket following preliminary rounds).
+However, the district schools at their planning meeting, contest director or regional director, may elect to rearrange the order.
 UIL does not mandate a specific order of seeding criteria.
 The criteria should be determined before the contest begins.